twiddlingbits/twr-wasm/docs/gettingstarted/debugging.md

 3. Use the clang compile flag -g to add debug annotation to your object files
 4. You may want to turn off optimization to allow the debugger to have a bit more logical behavior (remove the `-O` flag or set to `-O0`)
 5. You may want to use the version of the twr-wasm C library that has debug symbols enabled (twrd.a).
 Only if you want to step into the twrd.a source.
 6. You need to serve your files with a (likely local) web server.
-For example, 'python server.py' is provided.  'server.py' can be found in the examples root folder.
-Note that your local server needs to enable SharedArrayBuffers if you are using `twrWasmModuleAsync` -- see the server.py example.
+7. For example, 'python server.py' is provided.  'server.py' can be found in the examples root folder.
+Note that your local server needs to enable SharedArrayBuffers if you are using `twrWasmModuleAsync` -- [see these CORS notes.](../more/production.md)
    - your code can be bundled or unbundled, but
    - you need to ensure that the web server/browser can find the source code
    - also see [Example Readme](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/readme.md)